-With Super Bowl Sunday, Mardi Gras, Valentine's Day, and the Oscars, February happens to be one of my very favorite food months.
-It's just a shame it comes right after a month of many folks' diet and exercise resolutions.
-If I could give you only one festive (and Super Bowl-appropriate) recipe this month that is absolutely, positively worth a few extra hours in the gym, this crazy-good, decadent crawfish dip would be it.
+If I could give you only one festive (and game-day-appropriate) recipe this month that is absolutely, positively worth a few extra hours in the gym, this crazy-good, decadent crawfish dip would be it.

 Crawfish and cream sauce have always gone hand-in-hand, and this particular pairing is at the very tip top of my list.
 If it wasn't so dang sinful, I would offer this appetizer at every single gathering I ever hosted.
-Oh well.
-Enjoyed once a year, it makes watching the Super Bowl just a tiny bit more bearable.
+Oh, well.
+Enjoyed once a year, it makes watching the Super Bowl — or any game! — just a tiny bit more bearable.
 (Because we all know it's really just about the food.)

 4 tablespoons (1/2 stick) butter